goehringlab/par-segmentation/README.md

 ## Publications

-Utilised in the following publications:
+Code in this repository has been used in the following publications for PAR protein segmentation and/or quantification:

 Illukkumbura, R., Hirani, N., Borrego-Pinto, J., Bland, T., Ng, K., Hubatsch, L., McQuade, J., Endres, R.G., and Goehring, N.W.
 (2022).
 Design principles for selective polarization of PAR proteins by cortical flows.
 BioRxiv 2022.09.05.506621.